 - Lengths: Regular or Long

-Note: If you're a fellow lover of Bluffworks pants, then know that the material they use for the blazer is different than that of the pants.
+Note: If you're a fellow lover of Bluffworks pants, then know that the material they use for the blazer is different from that of the pants.
 This means that (according to Bluffworks) the blazer coordinates with their pants, but is not the other half of a suit (fabric or color).
+However, Bluffworks has since released their Gramercy Pants, which match the Gramercy Blazer for a perfect suit.

 THE POCKETS | This thing has ten pockets.
 Two of these pockets (one inside the right breast and one in the vent) are zippered and are perfect for hiding valuables (or drugs).
 I'm lucky if I have ten things to put in my ten pockets, but if I just go with the classic phone/wallet combination that makes 45 different ways I can arrange these items in the jacket.
 Add a pen to the mix and that number jumps to 120.
 There's plenty of space to hide all your heavier items when the airline weighs your carry-on bag.